Ann-Marie Göransson

 Major General Inger Ann-Marie Göransson (born 6 January 1947) was the first female general in the Swedish Armed Forces.
 She served as the Surgeon-General of the Swedish Armed Forces from 1997 to 2004.

-Early life
+Early life and education

 Göransson was born on 6 January 1947 in Malmö, Sweden, the daughter of Gustav Göransson, a carpenter, and his wife Ida (née Larsson).
 Göransson worked as a temp in the surgical clinic at Malmö General Hospital and in the surgical, medical, anesthesia, gynecological clinics at Södertälje Hospital from 1971 to 1974.
 She graduated from Lund University in 1972 with a Licentiate of Medical Science (Medicine licentiatexamen) degree.